AS 6105: Reports on the Application of Accounting Principles

 Performance Standards

-.07 The reporting accountant should exercise due professional care in performing the engagement and should have adequate technical training and proficiency.
+.07 The reporting accountant should exercise due professional care in performing the engagement and should have the competence to conduct such an engagement.
 The reporting accountant should also plan the engagement adequately, supervise the work of assistants, if any, and accumulate sufficient information to provide a reasonable basis for the professional judgment described in the report.
 The reporting accountant should consider the circumstances under which the written report or oral advice is requested, the purpose of the request, and the intended use of the written report or oral advice.

-.08 To aid in forming a judgment, the reporting accountant should perform the following procedures: (a) obtain an understanding of the form and substance of the transaction(s); (b) review applicable generally accepted accounting principles (see AS 2815, The Meaning of "Present Fairly in Conformity with Generally Accepted Accounting Principles"); (c) if appropriate, consult with other professionals or experts; and (d) if appropriate, perform research or other procedures to ascertain and consider the existence of creditable precedents or analogies.
+.08 To aid in forming a judgment,5A the reporting accountant should perform the following procedures: (a) obtain an understanding of the form and substance of the transaction(s); (b) review applicable accounting principles (see AS 2810, Evaluating Audit Results); (c) if appropriate, consult with other professionals or experts; and (d) if appropriate, perform research or other procedures to ascertain and consider the existence of creditable precedents or analogies.

 Reporting Standards